 Our team of cataract specialists is among the most experienced in Utah.
 More importantly, they are among the most experienced in the country at the highest levels of cataract surgery technology: multifocal implants and laser-assisted procedures.Meet the Doctors

-EyeSurg of Utah is our on-site, state-certified, Medicare-approved ambulatory surgery center.
-It was designed from the start to optimize cataract and other vision correction procedures, and its nursing and technician staff are all specialized for eye care.
+EyeSurg of Utah is our on-site, state-certified, Medicare-approved, ambulatory surgery center.
+From the start, it was designed to optimize cataract and other vision correction procedures, and its nursing and technician staff are all specialized for eye care.
 It offers advantages in speed and efficiency over a hospital or general surgery center, as well as reduced risk of infection.Tour our Facility

 In order to help patients and prospective patients better understand these lens implant procedures, the surgeons of Hoopes Vision have written a book, Cataract, Lasers, and Refractive Lens Implants: A Guide for Patients and Their Families.
 It is available for free download here, or if you would like a paper copy, please feel free to contact us.Download Now

 If you have been diagnosed with cataracts, or report any of the symptoms associated with cataracts, please contact us.
 We would be happy to give you an examination and VIP consultation to determine your treatment options.
 This visit is usually covered by medical insurances, including Medicare.Contact Us

 “I had been diagnosed with cataracts several years ago but could still see well enough to function and do most things I needed to do.
 It wasn’t until late summer that I began to notice quite a bit of glare at night while driving and poor distance vision during the day.
 Over the years I certainly had a lot of opportunity and time to think about needing surgery on my eyes eventually and began thinking about where to go and which surgeons I wanted to fix my eyes when the time came.